 Consideration for promotion in rank includes preparation of a dossier using a common university format, which may be based on relevant elements of the promotion and tenure dossier format for tenure-track faculty members.
-Typically such a dossier includes a statement of professional direction and accomplishment, a full curriculum vitae, and documentation of contributions associated with the instructor's appointment.
+Typically such a dossier includes a statement of professional direction and accomplishment, a complete curriculum vitae, and documentation of contributions associated with the instructor's appointment.
 These contributions can be to instructional programs or administrative and/or service responsibilities.
 Colleges and departments may request supplemental materials.
 The appropriate college committee and dean approve guidelines for dossier development and departmental policies and procedures for the promotion process.
-External evaluations of credentials are required for [PE2] some - but not all - promotions in non-tenure-track ranks.
+External review of credentials are required for some - but not all - promotions in non-tenure-track ranks.
 Requirements are outlined in the promotion and tenure guidelines listed on Promotion and Tenure page of the provost's website.
-External evaluations of credentials are not necessary for promotion consideration for non-tenure-track faculty, except for promotion to professor of practice, clinical professor collegiate associate professor, or collegiate professor.